Sean Penn: Political views and activism

 Penn has been outspoken in supporting numerous political and social causes.
 On December 13–16, 2002, he visited Iraq to protest against the Bush administration's apparent plans for a military strike on Iraq.
 On June 10, 2005, Penn visited Iran, where, acting as a journalist on an assignment for the San Francisco Chronicle, he attended a Friday prayer at Tehran University.

-Penn's vocal progressive opinions and activism are parodied in the 2004 film Team America: World Police.
-In the film, a satirical puppet version of Penn makes outlandish claims about Baathist Iraq, claiming it was a utopia with "rainbow skies" and "rivers made of chocolate" before the US military and the Coalition of the Willing invaded and removed Saddam Hussein from power in 2003.
-In response to the film, Penn sent an angry letter to its creators Trey Parker and Matt Stone, inviting them to tour Iraq with him and ending with the statement, "fuck you".
+In response to the 2004 satirical film Team America: World Police, in which a caricatured puppet of Penn claims Baathist Iraq was a utopia with "rainbow skies" and "rivers made of chocolate" before the US military and the Coalition of the Willing invaded and removed Saddam Hussein from power in 2003, Penn sent an angry letter to its creators Trey Parker and Matt Stone, inviting them to tour Iraq with him and ending with the statement, "fuck you".

-On January 7, 2006, Penn was a special guest at the Progressive Democrats of America, where he was joined by author and media critic Norman Solomon and activist Cindy Sheehan at their "Out of Iraq Forum" in Sacramento, California, organized to support and promote the anti-Iraq War movement.
+On January 7, 2006, Penn joined author and media critic Norman Solomon and activist Cindy Sheehan as a special guest at their "Out of Iraq Forum" in Sacramento, California for the Progressive Democrats of America, an event organized to support and promote the anti-Iraq War movement.
 On December 18, 2006, Penn received the Christopher Reeve First Amendment Award from the Creative Coalition for his commitment to free speech.

-In August 2008, Penn attended one of Ralph Nader's "Open the Debates" super rallies, protesting against Nader and other third-party candidates's exclusion.
+In August 2008, Penn attended one of Ralph Nader's "Open the Debates" super rallies, protesting against the exclusion of Nader and other third-party candidates.
 In October 2008, Penn visited Cuba, where he met with and interviewed then Cuban president Raúl Castro.

 In 2021, Penn denounced cancel culture, describing it as "ludicrous".